mgimon/Webserv/README.md

 # About Webserv

-This project implements a non-blocking HTTP server in C++, capable of serving multiple clients on multiple ports.
-Configuration is handled through a Nginx-style file, allowing customization of server behavior.
+This project implements a non-blocking HTTP server in C++, configurable through an Nginx-style file that allows customization of server behavior.
+The server must be non-blocking and able to handle multiple clients concurrently across multiple ports.

 <br>